samuel-torres-code/Project-3-Team-18-Deploy/README.md

 # Project-3-Team-18
-Webpage for Spin 'N Stone Pizza built in Java Spring + React.js
+Webpage for Spin 'N Stone Pizza built with Node.js, Express.js, and React-Bootstrap.js

 # Running the project